lodash/lodash/.github/CONTRIBUTING.md

 ## Feature Requests

-Feature requests are always welcome.
-They should be submitted in the [issue tracker](https://github.com/lodash/lodash/issues), with a description of the expected behavior & use case, where they’ll remain closed until sufficient interest has been shown by the community.
+Feature requests should be submitted in the
+[issue tracker](https://github.com/lodash/lodash/issues), with a description of the expected behavior & use case, where they’ll remain closed until sufficient interest, e.g. :+1:’s, has been shown by the community.
 Before submitting a request, please search for similar ones in the
 [closed issues](https://github.com/lodash/lodash/issues?q=is%3Aissue+is%3Aclosed+label%3Aenhancement).